dschnare/binderjs/Reference.md

 *property()*

 Retrieves the value of the property.
-Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `window`.
+Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `undefined`.
 The custom `get` operator will be called with the `owner` property as the `this` object.

 *property(value)*

 Sets the value of the property.
-Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `window`.
+Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `undefined`.
 The custom `set` operator will be called with the `owner` property as the `this` object.

 *property.get()*

 Retrieves the value of the property.
 The custom `get` operator will be called with the `owner` property as the `this` object.

 	get()